Child Killed in Saudi Attacks in Yemen - International Shia News Agency

 According to Yemen’s al-Masirah television, Saudi-led forces poured rockets and artillery shells on a rural area in the Razih district of the province in the early hours of Thursday, killing the child and wounding the other.

-There was no report yet about the extent of damage caused by the attacks.
+There was no report yet about the extent of damage caused by the attacks, according to Press TV.

 The Western-backed war, coupled with a blockade of the country, has led to the world’s worst humanitarian crisis in Yemen, with many children suffering from cholera and severe malnutrition.